 Jacob’s Corn Maze is a fall staple in the Traverse City region.
 As you might have figured out from their name, they are famous for their corn maze.
 It has over five miles of trails!
 Be prepared to spend a full day in this wonderland.
 The pumpkin patch is nothing to scoff at, either.
 Find this year’s great pumpkin while sipping on some warm, fresh apple cider.
 Their full farmer’s market offers plums, peaches, apples, and other seasonal favorites.

-East Central MichiganTowards the tip of the thumb in Bad Axe, families can find great fun at The Flower Farm.
+In Bad Axe, towards the tip of Michigan's thumb, families can find great fun at The Flower Farm.
 This farm has beautiful flowers throughout the spring and summer and Christmas trees in December.
 However, what you really want to write home about is their corn maze and pumpkin patch.
 Their stunning fall flowers and decorations make this a must-visit for anyone in the region.

 Located in Saginaw, Johnson’s Giant Pumpkin Patch hosts its greatness in their name.
 These pumpkins are seriously huge; perfect for carving a giant masterpiece this fall.
 They also have a 13-acre corn maze and a tiny tikes soybean maze so the little ones don’t feel left out.
 Johnson’s also has phenomenal weekend events, such as pumpkin launching, live music, and a chainsaw carving competition.

 Morse Brothers Farm in Comstock Park boasts that they have pumpkin sizes ranging from one pound to 600 pounds.
 You must check this out!
 They also have a gorgeous selection of gourds for all your fall decorating needs.